WalkingDevFlag/Chess_Bot/README.md

 There are two ways to use this application:

-**1. Running the Packaged Single-File Release (Recommended for most users):**
+**1. Running the Packaged One-Folder Release (Recommended for most users):**

-This version is a standalone single-file executable (`.exe`) and does not require Python or any other dependencies to be installed (other than Google Chrome).
-The chess engine is bundled within the executable.
+This version provides a folder containing the executable and necessary files.
+It does not require Python to be installed (other than Google Chrome).

 *   **Prerequisites:**
     *   Windows Operating System (currently packaged for Windows).
     *   Google Chrome browser installed.
 *   **Installation & Usage:**
     1. Go to the [**Releases Page**](https://github.com/WalkingDevFlag/Chess_Bot/releases) of this repository.
-    2. Download the latest `.exe` file (e.g., `ChessAIHelper-vX.X.X.exe`).
+    2. Download the latest `ChessCheater_HEHEHEHEHE-vX.X.X-windows-folder.zip` (or similar named ZIP for one-folder release).
-    3. Place the `ChessAIHelper.exe` file in a folder on your computer.
+    3. Extract the ZIP file to a location on your computer.
+This will create a folder (e.g., `ChessCheater HEHEHEHEHE`).
-    4.  **Important:** In the same folder as `ChessAIHelper.exe`, create a new file named `.env`.
+    4. Navigate into the extracted folder.
+You will see `ChessCheater HEHEHEHEHE.exe`, an `.env` file (or an example to rename), and the chess engine (e.g., `Ethereal-9.00.exe`).
-    5. Open the `.env` file with a text editor and add your chess.com credentials:
+    5.  **Crucial:** Open the `.env` file (located inside the extracted folder, next to the `.exe`) with a text editor.
+    6. Add your chess.com credentials:
         ```env
         CHESS_USERNAME="YOUR_CHESS.COM_USERNAME"
         CHESS_PASSWORD="YOUR_CHESS.COM_PASSWORD"
         ```
         Replace the placeholder text with your actual username and password.
-    6. Run `ChessAIHelper.exe`.
-    7.  **Crucial for Auto-Play:** Configure your screen/board dimensions as described in the "Screen and Board Configuration for Auto-Play" section below by editing the `src/config.py` file *before building if you build from source*, or understand that the release build uses default values that might need source-level adjustment if they don't match your setup.
-(For released `.exe`, these are fixed at build time.
-If they don't work, you'll need to build from source with your custom values.)
+Save the file.
+    7. Run `ChessCheater HEHEHEHEHE.exe` from within this folder.
+    8.  **Auto-Play Configuration:** If the default auto-play screen coordinates don't work for your setup, you'll need to run from source and modify `src/config.py` with your specific values (see "Screen and Board Configuration" below), then rebuild the application.

 **2. Running from Source (For developers or to customize configurations):**